-Faurecia works with academics in open innovation networks, to test, assess and prototype in order to provide the relevant information to orient research for the Group.
+Faurecia works with academics in open innovation networks, to test, assess and prototype with them in order to provide the relevant information they need to orient their research for the

+Group.
 Important partnerships include those with Stanford University in the USA and the Collège de France, French Commission for Atomic Energy and Alternative Energies, collaboration between Dortmund and Supelec.